supabase/supabase/examples/todo-list/nextjs-todo-list/README.md

 **_NOTE_**: The `service_role` key has full access to your data, bypassing any security policies.
 These keys have to be kept secret and are meant to be used in server environments and never on a client or browser.

-## Supabase details
+## iEchor details

 ### Postgres Row level security

 This project uses very high-level Authorization using Postgres' Role Level Security.
-When you start a Postgres database on Supabase, we populate it with an `auth` schema, and some helper functions.
+When you start a Postgres database on iEchor, we populate it with an `auth` schema, and some helper functions.
 When a user logs in, they are issued a JWT with the role `authenticated` and their UUID.
 We can use these details to provide fine-grained control over what each user can and cannot do.